Northshore Debate Series 5

 Flow.

 Tech > truth.
-However, I will not vote on death/racism/sexism/etc good.
+However, I will not vote on racism/sexism/etc good or things that happen outside the round.

 Complete arguments should have a claim, warrant, and impact.
 I will not evaluate arguments that do not have a claim, warrant, and impact.